 3. Increased Wear and Tear

 If your air conditioner isn’t level, it may vibrate more than normal.
 This can cause annoying sounds when on and even require air conditioning repair.

 - Put more strain on parts and wear them out faster.

 - Shake loose refrigerant lines and cause a costly refrigerant leak.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
-It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+Leveling an air conditioner pad requires experience.
+It’s usually not a job you’ll want to tackle on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and creating problems, give House of Heating Incorporated a call at 715-384-3163.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and causing problems, give House of Heating Incorporated a call at 715-384-3163.
+We’ll check your air conditioner for any damage and then determine the best way to get it level again.